grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-VUs-Exercises.md

 k6_workshop ✓ [======================================] 10 VUs  30s
 ```

-> :point-up: The iteration counter is 0-based, meaning a count of 27 is _actually_ 28 iterations.
+> :point_up: The iteration counter is 0-based, meaning a count of 27 is _actually_ 28 iterations.

-From the results, you may see interleaving of requests as well as some VUs potentially performing more iterations than others.
+From the results, you may see some interleaving of requests as well as some VUs potentially performing more iterations than others.
 This will be dependent upon response times for individual requests.

 ### Wrapping up